Oscar Richard Hundley: Federal judicial service

 Hundley received a recess appointment from President Theodore Roosevelt on April 9, 1907, to the United States District Court for the Northern District of Alabama, to a new seat authorized by 34 Stat.
 931. He was nominated to the same position by President Roosevelt on December 3, 1907.
 His service terminated on May 30, 1908, after his nomination was not confirmed by the United States Senate.
 He received a second recess appointment from President Roosevelt on May 30, 1908, to the same position.
 He was nominated to the same position by President Roosevelt on December 8, 1908.
 His service terminated on March 3, 1909, after his nomination was not confirmed by the Senate.
-He received a third recess appointment from President William Howard Taft on March 6, 1909, to same position, however, President Taft did not renominate him.
+He received a third recess appointment from President William Howard Taft on March 6, 1909, to the same position.
+However, President Taft did not renominate him.
 His service terminated on May 25, 1909, due to his resignation.